nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 #### Specifying a transition

-You can use multiple transitions when routing.
-Can be one of the built-in transitions:
+You can use any of the built-in transitions:

 - curl (same as curlUp) (iOS only)
 - curlUp (iOS only)